laurenmarar/RoomRater/README.md

 - F1 score - the harmonic mean of precision and recall
 - ROC AUC - the area under the ROC curve (true positive rate vs false positive rate), with .5 signifying the model performing on par with random classification.

 Because the rating is ordinal, the above metrics don't account for the degree of misclassification.
-They won't recognize that misclassifying a 10 as a 9 is perferable to misclassifying a 10 as a 2.
+They won't recognize that misclassifying a 10 as a 9 is preferable to misclassifying a 10 as a 2.
 Therefore we'll also use the following data point to assess the distance from the correct value:
 - Average absolute value of the difference between the actual and predicted ratings

 ### Quick start